-- For more of my thoughts on be-verbs, including when you might want to use them, see my book chapter “To Be or Not To Be.”
+- For more of my thoughts on be-verbs, including times that they come in handy, see “To Be or Not To Be.”

 - I’ve tested these instructions on a Mac.
-If you discover differences on a PC, please let me know.
+You may discover differences on a PC.

 Create the macro